-Committees: Finance Nominating and Governance Strategic Issues
+Committees: Finance and Nominating and Governance

-Public Directorships/Past 5 Years (all current): Link Real Estate Investment Trust (Nomination and Remuneration Committees) (current);
+Public Directorships: Link Real Estate Investment Trust (Nomination Committee and Chair of the Remuneration Committee); Dah Sing Banking Group Limited

-Former Public Directorships/Past 5 Years: Dah Sing Financial Holdings Limited.
+Former Public Directorships/Past 5 Years: Dah Sing Financial Holdings Limited

 Mr. Pickerell served as Head of Asia of Nikko Asset Management from 2010-2014 and Chairman Asia from 2014-2015.
 From 2007-2010, he was CEO, Asia, at Morgan Stanley Investment Management.
-He has also served as Chief Executive, Asia Pacific, of HSBC Asset Management and as Chairman of Jardine Fleming Funds.
+He has also served as Chief Executive, Asia Pacific, of HSBC Asset Management and as Chairman of Jardine Fleming Funds

-Mr. Pickerell's current international service includes memberships on the Supervisory Committee for the Tracker Fund of Hong Kong; on the International Advisory Board of the Securities and Exchange Board of India; on the Listing Committee of The Stock Exchange of Hong Kong; and as member of the International Advisory Council of Business and Economics of The University of Hong Kong.
+Mr. Pickerell's current international service includes memberships on the Supervisory Committee for the Tracker Fund of Hong Kong; on the International Advisory Board of the Securities and Exchange Board of India; and as member of the International Advisory Council of Business and Economics of The University of Hong Kong.

-Skills and Qualifications: In addition to his extensive leadership record in the investment and asset management and financial services industries, Mr. Pickerell has executive level experience in the retail consumer, international, marketing, mergers & acquisitions, product development and strategic planning.
+Skills and Qualifications: In addition to his extensive leadership record in the investment and asset management and financial services industries, Mr. Pickerell has executive level experience in the retail consumer, talent management, international, marketing, mergers & acquisitions, product development and strategic planning.
 He is fluent in Mandarin Chinese.

-Education: Bachelor's and M. A. degrees from Stanford University, MBA from Harvard Business School.
+Education: Bachelor's and master's degrees from Stanford University and an M.B.A. from Harvard Business School.